 Use flashcards to take advantage of spaced repetition

 There are plenty of flashcard apps on the market and the good ones use spaced repetition.

-Spaced repetition is simply the process of learning something then being tested on it at increasing intervals.
+What is it?
+It’s simply the process of learning something then being tested on it at increasing time intervals.

 If you get it right, you’ll see the information less often; if you get it wrong, you’ll see the information more often.